GenericMappingTools/gmt/doc/rst/source/psimage.rst

 .. only:: not man

-    Place images or EPS files on maps
+    Plot raster or EPS images

 Synopsis
 --------